 Multiple forests with one Skype for Business deployment

 This scenario is often referred to as a resource forest topology.
 Users’ authoritative identities are hosted in one or more account forests, and Skype for Business is deployed in a separate resource forest (which itself may also host authoritative user identities).
 In general, Skype for Business users’ authoritative identities can be in the same forest as Skype for Business Server and/or in another forest, provided:

 Users with authoritative identities from the account forest(s) are represented in the resource forest (where Skype for Business Server is deployed) as disabled user objects.
 The msRTCSIP-OriginatorSID attribute in the resource forest must match the SID in the account forest.
 For more details see Configure a multi-forest environment for hybrid Skype for Business.

 The resource forest hosting Skype for Business Server trusts the account forest(s).

-To achieve proper object and attribute synchronization into Azure AD in a multi-forest on-premises scenario, Microsoft strongly recommends using Azure AD Connect to synchronize from all forests that have enabled user accounts and the forest that contains Skype for Business.
+To achieve proper object and attribute synchronization into Azure AD in a multi-forest on-premises scenario, Microsoft strongly recommends using Azure AD Connect to synchronize all forests that have enabled user accounts and the forest that contains Skype for Business.
 Assuming you synchronize from all forests, you must then configure Azure AD Connect to merge these identities and synchronize to Azure AD.
 Azure AD Connect is designed to handle this scenario, and provides a built-in option in the installation wizard to set this up, including setting up anchors to join identities.
-Choose the following: User identities exist across multiple directories.
-Match using --> ObjectSID and msExchangeMasterAccountSID attributes.
+Choose the following: User identities exist across multiple directories, and Match using --> ObjectSID and msExchangeMasterAccountSID attributes.